-Net Assets Without Donor Restrictions - Net assets available for use in general operations and not subject to donor restrictions, even through their use may be limited in other respects, such as by board designation.
-As of December 31, 2020, board-designated net assets totaled \$220,081.
-There were no board-designated net assets at December 31, 2019.
+Net Assets Without Donor Restrictions - Net assets available for use in general operations and not subject to donor restrictions, even though their use may be limited in other respects, such as by board designation.
+As of December 31, 2021 board-designated net assets totaled \$50,000.